 New book recounts Baylor professors’ service in Iraq a decade ago

 A little-known story of Baylor service: Between 2003-07, teams of Baylor professors and other volunteers made five trips to Iraq to help their fellow educators rebuild following the rule of Saddam Hussein.
-Led by Dr. Bill Mitchell, an Emeritus Professor of History and retired U.S. Air Force officer with vast Middle East experience, the teams braved wartime conditions to help Iraqi universities start anew, sharing both their expertise and their resources with college and universities halfway around the world.
+Led by Dr. Bill Mitchell, an Emeritus Professor of Political Science and retired U.S. Air Force officer with vast Middle East experience, the teams braved wartime conditions to help Iraqi universities start anew, sharing both their expertise and their resources with college and universities halfway around the world.

 The Baylor teams’ efforts are chronicled in Mitchell’s new book, Baylor in Northern Iraq During Operation Iraqi Freedom.
 Mitchell, who led Baylor’s Center for International Education from 2000-07 after retiring as an Air Force colonel, describes how he and 22 others strove to serve in a unique way, giving Baylor a presence in Iraq that was, at the time, unmatched.

 “At Baylor, ‘love they neighbor’ are not just words,” Mitchell says.
 “So many stepped up during these tragedies to help in any way possible, to help our neighbors in Iraq restore their institutions of higher learning.”

 Earlier this fall, Mitchell and four colleagues who also went to Iraq — computer science professor Cindy Fry, Director of Middle East Studies Mark Long, PhD ’01, journalism professor Brad Owens, BA ’82, and nursing professor Lyn Prater — reminisced about their time there at an on-campus panel discussion.